-Cornwall Square is a two-level enclosed shopping centre located in Cornwall, Ontario.
-Cornwall Square was originally built in 1979 and was expanded in 1989 with the addition of a food court.
-The property comprises 250,100 square feet of commercial retail space and 1,258 square feet of rentable storage space and administration offices.
-Cornwall Square is anchored by a 96,909 square foot Sears store and a 41,058 square foot Loblaws grocery store operating under the "No Frills" banner.
-There are approximately 55 additional retail tenants, including 6 food court users.
-Key non-anchor tenants include Shoppers Drug Mart, Le Chateau, Stitches, Cleo, Garage Clothing Company, La Senza, TD Canada Trust, Foot Locker, Tip Top Tailors, Urban Trade and Ardene.
-The centre is 98.7% leased including anchor tenants or 97.1% excluding anchor tenants.
+The Cornwall Square Property is a two-level enclosed shopping centre located in Cornwall, Ontario.
+The Cornwall Square Property was originally built in 1979 and was expanded in 1989 with the addition of a food court.
+The property comprises 249,994 square feet of commercial retail space and 1,258 square feet of rentable storage space and administration offices.
+The Cornwall Square Property is anchored by a 96,909 square foot Sears store and a 41,058 square foot Loblaws grocery store operating under the "No Frills" banner.
+There are approximately 57 additional retail tenants, including 5 food court users.
+Some of the non-anchor tenants include Shoppers Drug Mart, Le Chateau, Stitches, Cleo, Garage Clothing Company, La Senza, TD Canada Trust, Foot Locker, Tip Top Tailors, Urban Trade and Ardene.
+At December 31, 2009, the centre was 98.3% leased including anchor tenants or 96.1% excluding anchor tenants.